As responsible guardians of our land, we constantly strive to run our farm sustainably and produce nutrient dense food with a lower carbon footprint.

 Particularly at the start of our asparagus season, we observe slightly crooked spears emerging when they first break through the soil.
 Rather than dispose of spears that are not perfectly poker straight, we package these as our “Wonky” grade asparagus.
 These spears are harvested at the same time as our Class A and B grades so are identical in freshness but are just a bit kinky!

+We are members of the Nature Friendly Farming Network, a group of farmers who champion a way of farming which is sustainable and good for nature.
 By growing asparagus, a long term perennial crop which remains in the soil from 8-10 years, we have created a new habitat for wildlife on the farm, in particular the endangered bird, the lapwing.
 This unusual bird, distinguished by its unique wispy crest, breeds in loose colonies of undisturbed grounds.
 Our asparagus fields are favoured by nesting lapwings because the bare ground and low vegetation allows the adults to see approaching predators.
 We now have a small colony of lapwings on the farm which have returned every year since we planted our asparagus.

 The males perform spectacular arial acrobatics, which provide endless entertainment when we are harvesting our asparagus.
 It is a pleasure to hear the lapwings unusual “wheep, wheep” call on the farm call which is not dissimilar to the theremin instrument.
 We place markers on our asparagus field to flag up where the lapwings nest are as so not to disturb them during harvest.

-Our corn bunting management project involves giving up some of our land to establish an area of wild bird cover crop, which provides safe nesting places, insect-rich summer foraging habitats and sources of winter seed food.
+Our corn bunting land management project involves giving over some of our land to establish an area of wild bird cover crop, which provides safe nesting places, insect-rich summer foraging habitats and sources of winter seed food.
 These changes on our farm will be a major step towards saving this iconic bird from extinction.
 We have spotted several corn bunting on our farm since we start back in 2016, which is increasing ever year.